LowPolyCount/UI-Power-Tools/README.md

 ### Screen Manager
 The [Screen Manager](https://codeberg.org/LowPolyCount/UI-Power-Tools/wiki/Screen-Manager) is globally accessible and used to display screens.
 It allows you to stack screens on top of each other and optionally hide screens below themn when they go on the manager.

-The Screen Manager is Partially Implemented.
-Usable, but lacks features like transitions and layers.
+The Screen Manager is Fully implemented, but lacks features like animated transitions.

 ### Example Project
 [The UIPT Example Project](https://codeberg.org/LowPolyCount/UIPowerTools_Example) has several UI screens implemented showing how UIPT works.